Post-Submit Actions Conditions

 After clicking on the “Conditions” button, you can choose the form field and set the value to compare.
 The conditional block will take the value from the chosen field, compare it with the one you set according to the operator, and perform the Post-Submit Action only if the comparison was “true”.

 - Safe deleting.
 This toggle is enabled by default.
-When it is on, it helps you to make certain that you won’t delete any of the conditional rules tiles accidentally.
+When it is on, it prevents you from deleting any of the conditional rules accidentally.
 After clicking on the “Delete” button, you will see a message that asks you to confirm deleting.
 If this toggle is turned off, the conditional rule will be deleted without any notifications;

 - “Show/Hide” button.
-The button with an eye-shaped icon on it simply hides or unfolds the conditional rule tile.
+The button with a cross-shaped icon on it simply hides or unfolds the conditional rule tile.
 It doesn’t affect the settings in the tile;

 - “Up/Down” buttons.
 These buttons are placed next to the “Show/Hide” button and have the up and down arrows on them.
 Clicking on those buttons moves the conditional rule tile upwards or downwards.
 It is used for navigation purposes only, these buttons don’t affect the work of the conditional block;